 Barbara Bullard is a creative entrepreneur, publicist, writer, producer and keynote speaker that develops programming including Non-Governmental Organization (NGO) initiatives at the United Nations to multi-media campaigns.
 This commitment to inspire through storytelling manifests through her offerings to solidify the legacies of social revolutionaries such as, management of historical archives for the legacy of tennis great Arthur Ashe or spearheading the national unveiling of the USPS Shirley Chisholm Forever Stamp.
 She is curating an event on The Hill to continually produce critically conscious stories offering a platform for marginalized voices.

-William E. Howard, son of William (Bill) R. Howard, Finance Chair and Longtime Friend of Congresswoman Shirley Chisholm, serves as Construction Executive for Turner Construction.
-In his spare time, he sponsors the Project Win Summer Basketball Tournament and many community projects.
-He is about Brooklyn.
-Godson to the late Congresswoman Shirley Chisholm, William continues the legacies that have come before him.
+William E. Howard, son of William (Bill) R. Howard, Finance Chair and Longtime Friend of Congresswoman Shirley Chisholm, served as Construction Executive for Turner Construction.
+In his spare time, he sponsored the Project Win Summer Basketball Tournament and many community projects.
+He was about Brooklyn.
+Godson to the late Congresswoman Shirley Chisholm, William continued the legacies that have came before him.

 Montserrat is an award winning playwright.
 He is the screenwriter of two upcoming bio-pics on The Trial of Julius and Ethel Rosenberg (top 10 of the Nicholl Fellowship) & Griselda Blanco, as well as the co-writer of the authorized film version on Shirley Chisholm.
 His sequel comedy to the Importance of Being Earnest was called "A Comic Masterwork." by critic Leonard Jacobs.
 He is a founder of The MozzleStead Company.